Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 ### Config File

 If you choose to use a config file, the optional `profile` attribute speecifies the profile to use from the config file.
 If no profile is specified, the default profile is used.
-The Snowflake config file lives at `~/.snowflake/config`.
+The Snowflake config file lives at `~/.snowflake/config` and uses [TOML](https://toml.io/) format.
 You can override this location by setting the `SNOWFLAKE_CONFIG_PATH` environment variable.
 If no username and account are specified, the provider will fall back to reading the config file.

 ```shell
 [default]